 So, to reduce the burden of provisioning VLANs on switches, CISCO came up with this solution: VTP – VLAN Trunking Protocol.

-  VTP stands for VLAN trunking protocol.
-It is a Layer 2 messaging protocol that maintains VLAN configuration consistency by managing the addition, deletion, and renaming of VLANs within a VTP domain.
+VTP (VLAN trunking protocol) is a Layer 2 messaging protocol that maintains VLAN configuration consistency by managing the addition, deletion, and renaming of VLANs within a VTP domain.

 It is used to store and exchange the VLAN information with multiple switches throughout the network.
 We can modify the whole network from a single switch (server mode rather than going on every switch to apply or execute the configurations.

 VTP works by sending VTP messages over trunk links to other switches in the same VTP domain.
 VTP messages can be of different types, such as summary advertisements, subset advertisements, advertisement requests, and join messages.
 Each VTP message contains a configuration revision number.
 When a switch receives a VTP message with a higher revision number than its own, it updates its VLAN database accordingly.

 Let’s understand with the help of an example.

 Suppose there are three switches, A, B, and C, in the same VTP domain.
 Switch A is configured as a VTP server and has VLAN 10 and VLAN 20 configured.
 Switch B and C are configured as VTP clients and have no VLANs configured.